Indigenous species - Black beech, Nothofagus solandri var. solandri

 Prepare grass sites by spot spraying a one metre circle for each planting site.
 Use glyphosate herbicide with spray dye a few days before planting as this will not leave chemical residue in the soil.
 Prepare spots using straight lines and accurate spacings between spots so that trees can be easily found later.
 Cut down woody weeds and flatten these on the ground so they decay and don't support weed growth.

 Trees are generally available from commercial nurseries as container grown stock.
-Price per tree should range from $2.50 - $5.00 for 1-2 year-old contract-grown forestry stock.
+Price per tree should range from $2.50 - $5.00 for 1-2 year-old contract-grown forestry stock (2020 prices).

 Plant as soon as possible after you receive the plants.
 Make sure the root plugs are moist and plant trees with a slow release fertilizer tablet or put a trowel of high nitrogen fertiliser such as DAP or urea in a spade slit above the seedling.